BECOME A SCHOOL SOCIAL WORKER

 Please be prepared to share your transcripts (unofficial), current resume, and one or two letters of recommendation — which can be mailed to profdev@plu.edu.

-A $40 Non-refundable application fee (click button below) is required to process any application.
+A $40 non-refundable application fee (click button below) is required to process applications.
+This fee is waived for current PLU MSW students.

 Cost: